 If you want to be a successful leader, you have you be able to set goals for your employees.
 You read that right.
 That annoying once a year exercise that someone in HR makes everyone do, is actually one of the most important ingredients of leadership success.
-A leader’s ability to motivate, engage and retain employees, as well as hit all of your deliverables are dependent on being able to set proper goals for staff.
+A leader’s ability to motivate, engage and retain employees, as well as hit all of the deliverables are dependent on being able to set proper goals for staff.
 Despite this being critical, most leaders neglect this exercise as not important.
 Then at the end of the year they are wondering why deliverables have not been hit and why their top performer wants to quit.
 So, how exactly do you go about setting meaningful goals for your employees?

 Align goals to the company objectives

 In order to set effective goals, the first thing leaders should do, is take a step back and look at the big picture.
-If we are honest, most annual goals involve employees and leaders copy and pasting job descriptions into the HR system or listing day business as usual activities.
+If we are honest, most annual goals involve employees and leaders copy and pasting job descriptions into the HR system or listing day to day business as usual activities.
 So, let’s be clear.
 Business as usual activities are NOT employee goals.
 An employee’s day to day deliverables, are just that and should be expected to be delivered as standard.
 Goals should be things that are supposed to be completed in addition to a person’s standard daily activities.

 By linking goals to the strategic objectives of the company a leader does two things.
 First, they boost employee engagement, because an employee feels they are working for a larger purpose and not just doing a job.
 Secondly, it boosts overall business performance as employees are focused on valuable and impactful activities as opposed to day to day busy work.